 However, unlike being born again in the Christian tradition, the bar mitzvah occurs at a set age, rather than being dependent upon the maturity level and personal decision of the boy or girl.

-Other traditions and initiations.
 In some traditions, the welcoming of a person into the community of adults involves an initiation.
 This is the accomplishment of some sort of feat of physical strength, cunning, intellect or wisdom.
+Here is an example:

-Unlike the Christian and Jewish ceremonies, a young person can fail an initiation, and will then have to do it over again later.
-For details, read Initiation.
+Unlike the Christian and Jewish ceremonies, a young man can fail this initiation, and will then have to do it over again later.

 USING THE PHRASE, “THY WILL BE DONE”